 the chalice - fabrication + design

-(2014) An installation moment at the core of this cellar enables visitors to climb to a second-floor lookout through a secret stair
+(2014) An installation moment at the core of this cellar enables visitors to climb to a second-floor lookout through a secret stair.

 -